THE NEST VS NNEST DEBATE

-Before we start, take a minute and think about these questions:
+Before we start, take a minute and think about your answers to these questions:

 If you were learning English, what first language would you want your teacher to speak?